Far and Away: Critical response

 On Rotten Tomatoes the film has an approval rating of 51% based on reviews from 39 critics.
 The site's critics' consensus reads: "Handsome and simplistic, Far and Away has the beauty of an American epic without the breadth."
 On Metacritic it has a weighted average score of 49 out of 100 based on reviews from 19 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "A" on a scale of A to F.

 Roger Ebert praised the film's cinematography while criticizing its script:

 Far and Away is a movie that joins astonishing visual splendor with a story so simple-minded it seems intended for adolescents...
 It's depressing that such a lavish and expensive production, starring an important actor like Tom Cruise, could be devoted to such a shallow story.

 Todd McCarthy of Variety called it "handsomely mounted and amiably performed but leisurely and without much dramatic urgency."
 Hal Hinson of The Washington Post wrote: "Far and Away... is the director's attempt to step into the cinematic shoes of directors John Ford and David Lean.
 And, certainly, he's stepped into something with this sprawling, old-fashioned melodrama."

 Writer Tony Parsons called it "a stinker of a picture...which was far and away the worst film I have ever seen."

-The film was nominated for a Golden Raspberry Award for Worst Original Song for the song "Book of Days".
+The film was nominated for a Golden Raspberry Award for Worst Original Song for the song "Book of Days" by Enya and Roma Ryan at the 13th Golden Raspberry Awards.